Resources for Helping in an Emotional Crisis

 What if I am unsure if it is an emergency?

-It is ok to believe a situation is urgent and seek help even if someone else deems it was not an emergency.
+It is OK to believe a situation is urgent and seek help even if someone else deems it is not an emergency.

 If you are unsure and are looking for guidance during our regular business hours of Monday through Friday 8:30 a.m. - 4:30 p.m., please consult with the Health and Wellness Center at (585) 385-8280 and ask to speak to the director/crisis counselor on call.

-Talk to the student in private and express concern for their wellbeing.
+Talk to the person in private and express concern for their wellbeing.

 • Be specific regarding the behavior that concerns you.